bluenk/dymc-bot/README.md

 # dymc-bot

 Discord youtube membership checker, or dymc for short.
-Is a simple bot that desing to ues in unofficial youtuber fan server for membership checking.
+Is a simple bot that desing to ues in unofficial youtuber/vtuber fan server for membership checking.

 #### ***Notice*: This bot is design to use in single server, don't use in mulitple server simultaneously.**